 There are many causes of eczema.
-The different types of eczema flare up for various reasons.
-Eczema is not a contagious condition.
+The different types flare up for various reasons.
+Eczema isn’t a contagious condition.

 Some factors that may cause atopic eczema

-- Family history: You’re more like to have it if you’ve got a family member with eczema, allergies, asthma, or hay fever.
+- Family history.
+You’re more like to have it if you have a family member with eczema, allergies, asthma, or hay fever.

 - Environment.
 Cold temperatures and pollution can aggravate the condition.

-Contact eczema appears after your body comes in contact with an irritant.
-Some of these irritants can include:
+Contact eczema appears after your body comes in contact with an irritant or allergen.
+Some of these triggers can include:

 - lotions, oils, soaps, and shampoos

-- nickel, which is often found in personal grooming tools such as tweezers
+- nickel, which is often found in personal grooming tools like tweezers

 - extreme temperatures